Alice's Adventures in Wonderland (ballet): Production

 The work is based on Lewis Carroll's 1865 well-known children's book Alice's Adventures in Wonderland.
 Wheeldon was attracted by the physicality of the characters and the perfect central role for a ballerina: "The Royal Ballet already has a wealth of full-blooded ballets.
 I wanted to create something lighter and more friendly."
 He chose Lauren Cuthbertson for the lead role of Alice as someone who could "captivate the audience and make them believe in Alice."
 As for the music, Talbot explained that he "wanted to find a new sound, the right timbre for Wonderland."
 His orchestral score has a large percussion section and four female voices.

 Karen Kain, the artistic director of National Ballet of Canada contacted the Royal Ballet and proposed a co-production after learning about the ballet.
 The company had the production's North American premiere in 2011, starring Jillian Vanstone.

-By 2012, Wheeldon had changed the structure of the ballet so that it consisted of three acts instead of the original two and had inserted an additional pas de deux for Alice and the knave.
+By 2012, Wheeldon had changed the structure of the ballet so that it consisted of three acts instead of the original two and had inserted an additional pas de deux for Alice and the Knave.

-The ballet had since been performed by Royal Swedish Ballet in 2016, Royal Danish Ballet in the 2016-17 season, The Australian Ballet in 2017, and by the New National Theatre, Tokyo in June of 2022.
+The ballet had since been performed by Royal Swedish Ballet in 2016, Royal Danish Ballet in the 2016-17 season, The Australian Ballet in 2017, and by the New National Theatre, Tokyo in June 2022.
 Amongst others.